sahilkarnekar1/SocialMediaBackendApis/README.md

     "email": "Provide-Your-Registered-Email"
 }

+## Reset Password : Method : POST
+Body -> raw -> JSON data ->
+{
+    "newPassword": "Provide-Your-new Password"
+}

 ## Create Post : Method : POST
 Headers :
-1. Content-Type = application/json
+1. x-auth-token = jwt token generated at the login time
-2. Key is userId = Value is Assuming user is logged in and id getting from frontend. for testing paste user id of the user who logged in and paste user id from database.
+2. Key is x-auth-token = Value is Assuming, user is logged in and tokenn getting from frontend. for testing paste  token of the user who logged in and paste token getting in response at login time.
-For Example : userId = 66966c1a10f05218b59d78de
+For Example : x-auth-token = eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI2NmExNzJmOTU4OTQ1ZjE1Mzc5NzYxMjQiLCJpYXQiOjE3MjE4NTY3OTMsImV4cCI6MTcyMTg2MDM5M30.mDxGajBVsGP8OnyQBiTEpvXTksAMTlda7gMp3giqPV4

+the token will expire after 1 hour

 Body -> form-data -> in key value pair ->
 1. heading = heading of post
 2. description = description of post
-3. image = image should be file type select file from local machine
+3. image = image should be file type select file from local machine All data will be upload in encrypted form

 ## Get All Posts Of The User : Method : GET
 Headers :
-1. Key is userId = Value is Assuming user is logged in and id getting from frontend. for testing paste user id of the user who logged in and paste user id from database.
+1. Key is x-auth-token = jwt token.
-For Example : userId = 66966c1a10f05218b59d78de
+For Example : x-auth-token = token

 ## Update Post : Method : PUT
 Headers :
-1. Key is userId = Value is Assuming user is logged in and id getting from frontend. for testing paste user id of the user who logged in and paste user id from database.
+1. Key is x-auth-token = jwt token
-For Example : userId = 66966c1a10f05218b59d78de
+For Example : x-auth-token = token

 Body -> form-data -> in key value pair ->
 1. heading = update heading of post